influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 - `INFLUXDB_IOX_GC_OBJECTSTORE_CUTOFF`: the age at which a parquet file not referenced in the catalog becomes eligible for deletion from object storage.
 The default is `30d`.
 - `INFLUXDB_IOX_GC_PARQUETFILE_CUTOFF`: defines how long to retain the row referencing a parquet file in the catalog once marked for deletion.
 The default is `30d`.

+Our recommendation is to keep these values aligned and you should set these to a value which matches your organisation's backup and recovery strategy.

-You may set them to a value that is appropriate for your use case, for example a value of `6h` (6 hours) would be appropriate for maintaining a lean catalog that only maintains references to recent data.
+For example a value of `6h` (6 hours) would be appropriate for running a lean catalog that only maintains references to recent data.

-This can be set in your `AppInstance` configuration like so:
+The assumption here is no backup requirement.

+Use the following scenarios as a guide for different use cases:

+{{% expand "Leading edge data, no backups" %}}

+When only the most recent data is important and backups are not required, you can utilise a very low cutoff point for the garbage collector.

 ```yaml
 apiVersion: kubecfg.dev/v1alpha1